-The Compensation Committee of the Board of Directors, which held three meetings in 1999, consists of Albert H. Elfner, III, Bruce W. Keough (Chairman), and Charles H. Tenney III.
+The Compensation Committee of the Board of Directors, which held five meetings in 2000, consists of Albert H. Elfner, III (Chairman), Eben S. Moulton and M. Brian O'Shaughnessy.
 The duties of this Committee include studying and making recommendations to the Board of Directors with respect to base and incentive compensation plans and payments and other benefits to be paid to the officers of Unitil.
-The Compensation Committee's duties also include the annual review of management succession planning, administration of the Company's Stock Option Plans, administration of merit, incentive and administration of the Directors' Deferred Compensation Plan.
+The Compensation Committee's duties also include the annual review of management succession planning, administration of the Company's Stock Option Plans, administration of merit, incentive and commission compensation plans for all appropriate personnel and administration of the Directors' Deferred Compensation Plan.